What are Provision and Reserve?

 • Profit on revaluation of fixed assets & liabilities.

 • Profit on the reissue of forfeited shares

 Difference between Revenue and Capital Reserve

-- Purpose:- Revenue reserve is created to strengthen the financial position, to meet unforeseen contingencies or for some specific purposes.
+Revenue reserve is created to strengthen the financial position, to meet unforeseen contingencies, or for some specific purposes.
 Whereas capital reserve is created for compliance with legal requirements or accounting practices.

-- Usage:- A specific revenue reserve can be utilised only for the earmarked purpose while a general reserve can be utilised for any purpose including distribution of dividend.
-Whereas a capital reserve can be utilised for specific purposes as provided in the law in force, e.g., to write off capital losses or issue of bonus shares.
+A specific revenue reserve can be utilized only for the earmarked purpose while a general reserve can be utilized for any purpose including distribution of dividends.
+Whereas a capital reserve can be utilized for specific purposes as provided in the law in force, e.g., to write off capital losses or issue of bonus shares.